Ultrasonic Cold-Water Extraction of Mogrosides from Monk Fruit

 High Performance Ultrasonic Extractors

-Hielscher Ultrasonics’ offers small, mid-size and industrial ultrasonic processors, which can be operated 24/7.
+Hielscher Ultrasonics offers powerful compact lab, mid-size bench-top and industrial ultrasonic extractors, which can be operated continuously 24/7 under full load.
 Depending on your raw material and process volume, we are able to offer you an ultrasonic extraction system that suits your needs.
 You can choose between batch and continuous extraction.
 Later scale-up to larger process capacities can be easily done since ultrasonic processes can be scaled linearly.

-Hielscher’s pilot and industrial systems can deliver very high amplitudes – allowing to run amplitudes of up to 200µm reliable and continuously run in 24/7 operation.
+Hielscher pilot and industrial sonicators reliably deliver very high amplitudes – allowing to run amplitudes of up to 200µm reliable and continuously run in 24/7 operation.
 For even higher amplitudes, customized ultrasonic sonotrodes are available.
 The robustness of Hielscher’s ultrasonic equipment allows operations at heavy duty and in demanding environments.

 As long-time experienced manufacturer of high-power ultrasonic extractors, Hielscher is your reliable partner for sophisticated extraction.
 We consult and assist our customers with our knowledge and guide them from feasibility testing to industrial installation.